-There are other ways to make-believe the offers to be highly tempting for the customers.
+There are other ways to make believe the offers are highly tempting for the customers.

-One of the ways to send them promo codes that will attract the reluctant spenders.
+One of the ways to send them promo codes that will attract reluctant spenders.

-Offering discounts need strategy, customization, and segmentation of your email list as well.
+Offering discounts need a strategy, customization, and segmentation of your email list as well.

 Create Automated Drip Campaigns